FengqianLin/Oblivionis-Music-Search-and-Downloader/README.md

 5. **Customize Settings**:
    - Click the "设置" button to configure default music source, search type, bitrate, save paths, etc.
    - Save settings to apply them immediately and persist across sessions.
+**Note**:
-**Note**: A high "同时下载任务数" could cause various issues.
-We recommend keeping it at 5 or below.
+   - A high "同时下载任务数" could cause various issues.
+We recommend keeping it at **3 or below**.
+   - The album search could fail in all situations.
+If you come across this issue, try removing '-' first, then 1 or 2spaces, and finally the artist name.

 ## API Information